fabianfrangella/fabianfrangella/README.md

 ### Hello There 👋

-I'm a software developer.
-I'm currently working at [IbisDev](https://www.ibisdev.tech/) with multiple techonologies and languages and studying at [National University of Quilmes](http://www.unq.edu.ar/).
+I'm a software developer working at [IbisDev](https://www.ibisdev.tech/) with multiple techonologies and languages.
+I'm studying at [National University of Quilmes](http://www.unq.edu.ar/).
 I'm also learning game development, you can download a demo from my [itch.io](https://fabicaster.itch.io/action-rpg-demo-test) page and checkout the [repository](https://github.com/fabianfrangella/ludover-game-2021).

 ### Technologies I mostly use